livia23k/livia23k.github.io/_posts/tech/2023-12-2-18749-conceptreview.md

 - Coarse-grained: Difficult to diagnose

-> Black-box metrics: OS metrics (CPU utilization, memory usage and ops/sec, disk usage and ops/sec, swap usage and ops/sec, network usage e.g., packets/sec and bytes/sec)
+- Non-invasive on the application

+#### 3.4.1 Gray-box telemetry

+> E.g. Middleware metrics, thread-pool size, number of threads used.

+- has no knowledge of the application

+- cannot discern problems that are traceable to application-specific behavior

+- cannot trace application behavior outside of its machine

+> It is still important because it catches issues that might be in middleware, for example, issues with the Java garbage-collector, with the number of threads, with the number of sockets, etc.

 #### 3.4.2 White-box telemetry

-- Instrument components to emit messages
+Instrument components to emit messages

+> E.g. Server/Application and System logs

 - Application-specific, not portable, high overheads

 - Fine-grained: Highly informative

-> Server/Application and System logs
+- invasive to the application

+- does not scale easily as it is specific to each application

 #### 3.4.3 How to define Normal

+By gathering data to derive signatures of the system behavior under different kinds of workloads, under fault-free conditions.

 - Service Level Objective (SLO)
 > Typically provided by client or dictated by business requirements